upcliujie/mesa/docs/faq.rst

 If Mesa can't use its hardware accelerated drivers it falls back on one of its software renderers. (e.g. Softpipe or LLVMpipe)

-You can run the ``glxinfo`` program to learn about your OpenGL library.
+You can run the :program:`glxinfo` program to learn about your OpenGL library.
 Look for the ``OpenGL vendor`` and ``OpenGL renderer`` values.
 That will identify who's OpenGL library with which driver you're using and what sort of hardware it has detected.

 If you're using a hardware accelerated driver you want ``direct rendering: Yes``.